microsoft/FluidFramework/BREAKING.md

 The `OdspDocumentInfo` type is removed from `odsp-driver` package.
 It is removed from `packages\drivers\odsp-driver\src\contractsPublic.ts` and replaced with `OdspFluidDataStoreLocator` interface as parameter in `OdspDriverUrlResolverForShareLink.createDocumentUrl()`.
 If there are any instances of `OdspDocumentInfo` type used, it can be simply replaced with `OdspFluidDataStoreLocator` interface.

 ### Replace `createCreateNewRequest` function with `createOdspCreateContainerRequest` function
-The `createCreateNewRequest` function is removed and replaced with `createOdspCreateContainerRequest` function in the `odsp-driver` package.
+The `createCreateNewRequest` function is removed from `odspDriverUrlResolver.ts` and `odspDriverUrlResolverForShareLink.ts` files under the `odsp-driver` package. `createCreateNewRequest` function is replaced with `createOdspCreateContainerRequest` function in `odspCreateContainer.spec.ts` and `odspDriverResolverTest.spec.ts`.
 The update is also made in `webpack-fluid-loader` package.
 If any instances of `createCreateNewRequest` function are used, replace them with `createOdspCreateContainerRequest` function by importing it from `@fluidframework/odsp-driver` package.

 ## 0.51 Breaking changes
 - [`maxMessageSize` property has been deprecated from IConnectionDetails and IDocumentDeltaConnection](#maxmessagesize-property-has-been-deprecated-from-iconnectiondetails-and-idocumentdeltaconnection)